 Holding Wrongdoers Responsible

-At The Shelnutt Law Firm, our Alabama attorneys have decades of experience with defective product lawsuits.
+At Shelnutt & Varner, our attorneys have decades of experience with defective product lawsuits.
 We will evaluate your case for free and guide you through the entire process.
-We don't charge our fees upfront and don't collect our fees or reimburse ourselves for our investigating until we've won an award or a settlement for you.
-To discuss your defective product lawsuit, please contact us today by filling out the form on this page or calling us 256-547-4988.
+We don’t charge our fees upfront and don’t collect our fees or reimburse ourselves for our investigation until we’ve won an award or a settlement for you.
+To discuss your defective product lawsuit, please contact us today by filling out the form on this page or calling us at 256-547-4988.